QuizMasterInc/QuizMaster/PROCESS.md

 - In production
 - Can be demoed
-- Everyone agrees that it is done
+- Everyone agrees that it meets the expectations outlined in the story